Data Science and Strategic Decision Making

 Subject code: MA5840:03

-Businesses typically collect large volumes of data with relative ease.
-However data are often meaningless until they are analysed for trends, patterns and relationships and then become useful information.
 This subject is designed to provide an integrated knowledge for understanding and managing information resources, building basic business intelligent system, interpreting business statistics, and developing practical decision models.
 It will equip students with decision-making tools and illustrate their applications.
-Acting on information to develop solutions and support decision-making is a key business skill.
+Businesses typically collect large volumes of data with relative ease.
+However, data are often meaningless until they are analysed for trends, patterns and relationships and then become useful information.
+Acting on this useful information to develop solutions and support decision-making is a key business skill required by data scientists.

-- Critically evaluate information as an organisational resource and identify issues in managing data/information/knowledge
+- Critically evaluate data and information as an organizational resource and identify issues in managing data/information/knowledge when faced with uncertainty

 Assessment for this course will occur at various times across the seven-week study period.
 Tasks may include online quizzes, discussion board activity, portfolio development, case studies, reflection, literature reviews presentations and reports.
 Feedback will be provided to you throughout the study period as well as a final grade at the conclusion of the study period.